indigoelectrons/blue-monday/README.md

 # blue-monday
-An experiment on GitHub </ hr>
+An experiment on GitHub.
-And I shall name it: Bobo
+And I shall name it: Bobo.
+Once upon a time, there was an old woman who lived in a shoe.